alanyongy/tft-matchup-predictor/README.md

 &nbsp;
 # 🧠 Implementation Overview
-#### 🖼️ Custom OCR System
+🖼️ **Custom OCR System**

 AHK lacks built-in OCR.
 This was solved by:
-- Manually created a database of individual character images (A–Z, a–z, 1-9) for both fonts used in TFT’s UI.
+- Manually creating a database of individual character images (A–Z, a–z, 1-9) for both fonts used in TFT’s UI.
-- Used `ImageSearch` to detect characters within specific screen regions, using UI anchors to determine the search area.
+- Useing `ImageSearch` to detect characters within specific screen regions, using UI anchors to determine the search area.
-- Reconstructed strings by parsing image matches, which were used to match the current opponent to the player to their listing in the sidebar.
+- Reconstructing strings by parsing image matches, then using them to match the current opponent to the player to their listing in the sidebar.
 ---

-#### 🎯 Matchup Prediction Logic
+🎯 **Matchup Prediction Logic**
 - Implemented the internal TFT matchmaking rules manually.
-- Accounted for edge cases: odd lobby counts, dead players, and rules that prevent facing the same player too many times in a row.
+- Account for edge cases: odd lobby counts, dead players, and rules that prevent facing the same player too many times in a row.
-- Tracked previous rounds to exclude recent opponents and used that data to compute eligible future opponents.
+- Track previous rounds to exclude recent opponents and use that data to compute eligible future opponents.
 ---

-#### 💻 Overlay Rendering
+💻 **Overlay Rendering**

 Once opponents are identified:
 - The tool searches the sidebar using OCR to locate where each viable opponent was listed.
-- Overlay indicators were drawn over their icons using AHK GUI elements, updating automatically with new information.
+- Overlay indicators are drawn over their icons using AHK GUI elements, updating automatically with new information.
 ---

-#### 📌 Screen Calibration
+📌 **Screen Calibration**

-Used indicator UI elements to dynamically define screen regions for 'ImageSearch' scans, minimizing search time and optimizing character recognition speed.
+Uses indicator UI elements to dynamically define screen regions for 'ImageSearch' scans, minimizing search time and optimizing character recognition speed.

 &nbsp;
-# 📚 Technical Writeup (How it Works)
+## 📚 Technical Writeup (How it Works)

 ### 1. Reading the Player List